Business Requirement Discovery

 3. Document Key Processes and Requirements

-Overall, this round of documentation will become the foundation for configuring the new system and also helps the implementation team with building out the project plan.
+Overall, this round of documentation will become the foundation for configuring the new system.
+Also helps the implementation team with building out the project plan.
 This involves meetings with the implementation team and the project team, as well as executive members – looking for red flags, or gaps between the customers’ needs and system capabilities.
 These holes can greatly affect the requirements of the new system and the better they are understood, the better job the implementation team can do guiding the implementation.

 Also, this includes discussing broader strategy with the executive team.
 It may be that there are new initiatives underway that can impact the requirements of the system.
 For instance, if the company is planning on opening 30 new stores in the US, there are most likely important implications on how the new system should be set up.